SouthPoleTelescope/slacklogging/README.md

 We have a modified captive version of this module which is installed locally within the slacklogging folder.
 I've edited it to do some light preprocessing to make rendering the HTML easier.

-`slacklogger.sh` takes care of the installation and setup.
+This is a node module, so needs to be installed into/with nodejs. `slacklogger.sh --setup` takes care of this and must be run once.

 slack-export-viewer